-A: Students and staff will be tested before arrival, upon arrival, and several days later to ensure that the campus is COVID-free as we establish our “bubble” environment.
+A: Unvaccinated members will be tested before arrival, upon arrival, and several days later to ensure the campus is COVID-free as we establish our “bubble” environment.

 Q: What are Kinhaven’s current plans regarding vaccination?

-A: We expect all adult staff and faculty members to be vaccinated, while the majority of teenage and pre-teen student populations will likely not yet be vaccinated.
+A: We expect all adult staff and faculty members to be vaccinated, and strongly encourage our teenage student population be fully vaccinated as well.